 If you can’t even comprehend only having this many dishes, I totally understand.
 You might need my first book, How to Manage Your Home Without Losing Your Mind.

-But if you’re thinking replacing some dishes is nothing compared to the decluttering you need to do, you totally need The 5 Day Clutter Shakedown, which is free for anyone who pre-orders my next book (Decluttering at the Speed of Life) and fills out the form to claim the pre-order bonuses.
+But if you’re thinking replacing some dishes is nothing compared to the decluttering you need to do, you totally need my book Decluttering at the Speed of Life which is available wherever books are sold!

-If you don’t see the video at the top of the post, click here to watch it on YouTube.
+If you don’t see the video at the top of the post, click here to watch it on YouTube.--Nony